-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 Host Bell kicked off the night with a light approach, joking that she was the "first lady" of the event.

-"I think my first initiative as first lady will be cyberbullying, as I have yet to see any progress on that," Bell joked.
+"I think my first initiative as first lady will be cyberbullying, as I have yet to see any progress on that," Bell quipped.

 She also touched on current events, including a joke that the dystopian drama "The Handmaids Tale" was a documentary.